-The Land Use Assessment Program provides for the deferral of real estate taxes on property that meets certain agricultural, horticultural, forestry or open space use criteria.
+The Land Use Assessment Program provides for the deferral of real estate taxes on property that meets certain agricultural, horticultural, forestry, or open space use criteria.

 Real property owners who wish to apply for land use assessment for the first time must submit an application along with the required fee by the filing deadline.
 Applications are available online, in our office, or we’ll be glad to mail you one.

-in the land use assessment program must renew their land use status every 6th year by submitting a renewal packet including documentation corroborating the qualifying land use along with the required fee by the filing deadline.
+Owners of real property currently enrolled in the land use assessment program must renew their land use status every 6th year by submitting a renewal packet including documentation corroborating the qualifying land use along with the required fee by the filing deadline.
 Renewal packets were mailed the first week of September to those currently enrolled who are up for renewal.
-If your parcel is up for renewal and you have not received your packet or misplaced it, you may obtain one here.
+If your parcel is up for renewal and you have not received your packet or misplaced, you may obtain one here.

-Applications submitted after the deadline - November 2, 2016 through December 5, 2016 are subject to a $300 per parcel late filing fee along with the standard filing fee of $125 plus $1 per acre.
+First-time Land Use applications and Renewal applications must be submitted by Thursday, November 1, 2018.
+Applications submitted after the deadline - November 1, 2018 through December 5, 2018, are subject to a $300 per parcel late filing fee along with the standard filing fee of $125 plus $1 per acre.
 No first-time applications or renewal applications will be accepted after the December 5th deadline.